COURSE NUMBER: G4010

 Dr. Arthur Palmer III, Robert Wood Johnson Jr. Professor, Dept. of Biochemistry & Molecular Biophysics, Associate Dean for Graduate Affairs

 Topics addressed by the course include: (1) research misconduct; (2) the mentee-mentor relationship; (3) the use of laboratory animals; (4) research involving human research participants; (5) authorship practices and scientific publications; (6) conflicts of interest; (7) data acquisition, management and sharing; (8) peer review; (9) collaborative research and partnerships with industry; and (10) the role of scientists in society.
 Course sessions include lectures, class discussion, panel presentations, and case studies.
-Additional topics of special interest include current topics in stem cell research and issues in modern genetics.
+Additional topics of special interest include current issues in modern genetics.

 TEXTBOOK: Macrina, Francis L. Scientific Integrity: Text and Cases in Responsible Conduct of Research, 3rd ed.
 ASM Press, 2005.
 Paperback. $49.95.
 ISBN 978-1555813185.
 Copies are on reserve in the Hammer Health Sciences Library.